Lumavate-Team/documentation/docs/1-development.rst

 	     The upload image field is in the content container section and contains the Upload button.

           .. warning::
              Different tools accept different file types.
 Check that the correct file type for the tool was used if you are unable to find the image file.
-For more information on accepted file types, please visit the :ref:`widget <Accepted File Types W>`, :ref:`microservice <Accepted File Types M>`, or :ref:`component-set <Accepted File Types C> ` pages.
+For more information on accepted file types, please visit the :ref:`widget <Accepted File Types W>`, :ref:`microservice <Accepted File Types M>`, or :ref:`component set <Accepted File Types C> ` pages.

     * To use an existing version: